MrMugiwara/AutoRDPwn/README.md

 # Use
 This application can be used locally, remotely or to pivot between computers.
-Thanks to the additional modules, it is possible to dump hashes and passwords or even recover the history of RDP connections.
+Thanks to the additional modules, it is possible to dump hashes and passwords, obtain a remote shell, upload and download files or even recover the history of RDP connections or passwords of wireless networks.

 **One line execution:**